NSHipster/articles/2014-03-03-nstemporarydirectory.md

 The first step to creating temporary files or directories is to find a reasonable, out-of-the-way place to write to—somewhere that won't be backed up by Time Machine or synced to iCloud or the like.

-On Unix systems, the `/tmp` directory was the de facto scratch space, but with the sandboxed containers of iOS and Mac OS X apps today, a hard-coded path just won't cut it.
+On Unix systems, the `/tmp` directory was the de facto scratch space, but with the sandboxed containers of iOS and OS X apps today, a hard-coded path just won't cut it.

 `NSTemporaryDirectory` is a Foundation function that returns the directory designated for writing short-lived files on the targeted platform.